ftninhnan/FreelancerManager/README.md

-#  Freelancer Manager API – ETIQA Backend Assessment (June 2025)
+#  Freelancer Manager API â€“ ETIQA Backend Assessment (June 2025)

 This is a backend developer assessment project for ETIQA IT.
 It allows managing freelancer data using a RESTful Web API built with ASP.NET Core, and a clean, neat HTML interface for interaction.